 • Ambient lighting: General illumination (recessed lights, ceiling fixtures)

-• Task lighting: Work-focused light where you need it—pendant lights over kitchen islands, reading lamps beside chairs
+• Task lighting: Work-focused light where you need it, such as pendant lights over kitchen islands, reading lamps beside chairs

 • Accent lighting: Mood and visual interest (picture lights, uplighting, decorative fixtures)